firebase/firebaseui-web/README.md

 [Android](https://github.com/firebase/firebaseui-android).

 FirebaseUI fully supports all recent browsers.
-Signing in with federated providers (Google, Facebook, Twitter, Github) is not yet supported in non-browser environments (Cordova, React Native, Ionic...) nor Chrome extensions.
+Signing in with federated providers (Google, Facebook, Twitter, Github) is also supported in Cordova/Ionic environments.
+Additional non-browser environments (React Native...) or Chrome extensions will be added once the underlying Firebase core SDK supports them in a way that is compatible with FirebaseUI.

 ## Table of Contents